Code-Institute-Submissions/holiday-website-milestone-2/README.md

  * [VSCode](https://code.visualstudio.com) I used this as my ide.
 The local repository alonf with all my code was stored here.
  * [Google Fonts](https://fonts.google.com/) This page allowed me import a font style for my project.
  * [Auto Prefixer](https://autoprefixer.github.io/) This was used to check if my CSS was valid on all browsers.
  ---

+# Testing
+---
+[TESTING.md](https://github.com/LiamD88/holiday-website-milestone-2/blob/master/TESTING.md) This is a link to the testing done on this website.

 # Deployment
 ---